 Employee Compensation and Benefits — Employee compensation and benefits comprises salaries, bonus (including discretionary awards), related benefits, share-based compensation, and cost of processing payroll.
 Bonuses are accrued over the employment period to which they relate.
 Equity-classified awards granted to employees that have a service condition are measured at fair value at date of grant and remeasured at fair value only upon a modification of the award.
-The fair value of profits interests awards is determined using a Monte Carlo valuation at date of grant or date of modification when applicable.
-The fair value of Restricted Stock Units (“RSUs”) and Restricted Stock Awards is determined using the Company's closing stock price on the grant date or date of modification.
+The fair value of profits interest awards is determined using a Monte Carlo valuation at date of grant or date of remeasurement.
+The fair value of Restricted Stock Units (“RSUs”) and Restricted Stock Awards is determined using the Company's closing stock price on the grant date.
 The Company recognizes compensation expense over the requisite service period of the awards, with the amount of compensation expense recognized at the end of a reporting period at least equal to the fair value of the portion of the award that has vested through that date.
 Compensation expense is adjusted for actual forfeitures upon occurrence.
-Refer to Note 21, “Share-Based Compensation and Profits Interests,” for additional information.
+Please refer to Note 20, “Share-Based Compensation and Profits Interests,” for additional information.

 Incentive Fees and Performance Allocations Compensation — The Company records incentive fee compensation when it is probable that a liability has been incurred and the amount is reasonably estimable.
 The incentive fee compensation accrual is based on a number of factors, including the cumulative activity for the period and the expected timing of the distribution of the net proceeds in accordance with the applicable governing agreement.